-Engagement actions will be documented in writing (minutes of the meeting, brief report, press coverage) and, whenever possible, photo and video documentation will be applied (public consultations, direct conversations, etc.).
+Engagement actions were documented in writing (minutes of the meeting, brief report, press coverage).

 The actions proposed under this sub-chapter are generically defined under the E&S management plan, and will be updated to include any implied costs in engagement actions (e.g. protocol for public meetings, printing out flyers/letters) and the timeframe of actions for appropriate management, supervision and reporting of these actions.